Talent Market

 • Development Administration — Development Assistants/Coordinators provide the back-end administrative support to the fundraising team.
 This can include research, scheduling, coordinating, meeting preparation, and just about everything but the kitchen sink.
 A successful Development Assistant is highly organized, persistent, and doesn’t mind being behind-the-scenes.

-• Start talking to your friends in fundraising!
-Take them to lunch and pick their brains about the profession and their recommendations for how you can get started.
+Moreover, you might want to start talking to your friends who work in fundraising.
+Take them to lunch and pick their brains about the career path and their recommendations for how you can get started.

 Resources for Getting Started